delventhalz/secret-santa-js/README.md

 ```

 Once run, the script will first validate your config files, generate a list,
-and then finally email each Santa their portion of the list.
-The script may fail
+and finally email each Santa their portion of the list.
+The script may fail with
-with an error if your configuration files are missing or misformatted.
+an error if your configuration files are missing or misformatted.

 If you notice sub-optimal outcomes, for example Santas getting the same
 assignments as last year or being assigned people on their blocked list, it is
-likely your config doesn't have enough Santas or is too specific to make a more
+likely your config doesn't have enough Santas or has too specific requirements
-optimal match.
-You can try tweaking your file and trying again.
+to make a more optimal match.
+You can try tweaking your config and trying again.

 ### Dry Test Runs